CMSgov/bluebutton-web-server/docker-compose/readme.md

 ```
 python manage.py create_test_users_and_applications_batch -d <number of dev users> -b <number of bene users> -a <maximum number of apps per dev user>
 ```
+To change the number of refresh tokens or archived tokens per user, use the `-r` flag to modify refresh token count and the `-t` flag for archived token count.
 These are also listed when specifying `--help` on the command.

 The generated users and apps have the following relations: